 The Legend of the Green Lady

-The Green Lady of Caerlaverock Castle, often dubbed the Galloway Ghost, is a spectral figure central to one of Dumfries and Galloway’s most enduring ghost stories.
+The Green Lady of Caerlaverock Castle, often referred to as the Galloway Ghost, is a spectral figure central to one of Dumfries and Galloway’s most long-lasting ghost stories.

 - Servant Girl Narrative: Another version suggests the Green Lady was a servant, possibly named Marion, who fell in love with a Maxwell noble in the 1500s.
 When their affair was discovered, she was executed or committed suicide by leaping from the castle’s battlements, her green-clad ghost forever searching for her lost love.